Pranav1723/pes_Hamming/README.md

 # pes_rca
-(was pes_Hamming originally but had to change the design because of some issues with the testbench for the same)
+(This repository was namedpes_Hamming originally and was a repositiry for a Hamming code generator but had to change the design because of some issues with the testbench and the code for the encoder and the deocder modules for the same.
+Hence it has now been renamed pes_rca and the new design is that of a 16 bit ripple carry adder which we will be discussing about in detail in this repository)

 # Adders Overview

 Adders are fundamental digital circuits used in computer systems and other digital devices for performing addition operations.
 They are an integral part of the arithmetic logic unit (ALU) in central processing units (CPUs) and are used in various applications involving numerical calculations.
 In general, an adder takes two binary numbers as input and produces their sum as output.
 Here is a brief overview of adders: